open-meteo/open-meteo/docs/development.md

 ## Build From Source
 To compile and build the Open-Meteo Docker image yourself, you can download the source code and run `docker build`.
-This approach is required to run Open-Meteo on different CPU architectures like Apple M1 or ARM.

 Build Docker image from source: